rbouckaert/speedemon/tutorial/README.md

 Ignore the error messages at the top of the output (if any).

+Note that an alternative to run the ClusterTreeSetAnalyser from the GUI is to run it from a terminal: go to the directory containing `speedemon.trees` and run

+`/path/to/applauncher ClusterTreeSetAnalyser -trees speedemon.trees -epsilon 1e-4 -b 0`

+where `/path/to` the path to the place where applauncher is installed (typically `/Application/BEAST\ v2.7.5/bin` for OS X, `~/beast` on Linux and `\Program Files\BEAST\bat\` for Windows).
+The same output as above will be shown as above, but without having to point and click too much.

 ```
 Topic for discussion: How many species are there?